ronhandler/gitroot/sdl2proj/README.md

 sdl2proj
 ========

-This is an SDL2 Project.
+This is an SDL2 project.

 It uses SCons to build.